You can monitor audio levels for clips in the Timeline panel.

 You use the Audio Gain command to adjust the gain level for one or more selected clips.
 The Audio Gain command is independent of the output level settings in the Audio Track Mixer and Timeline panels, but its value is combined with the track level for the final mix.

 You can adjust the volume for a sequence clip in the Effect Controls or Timeline panels.
 In the Effect Controls panel, you use the same methods to adjust the volume that you use to set other effect options.
-It’s often simpler to adjust the Volume effect in a Timeline panel.
+It’s often simpler to adjust the Volume effect in the Timeline panel.

 You can adjust the gain for an entire sequence with the Normalize Master Track command.